 "The Catholic Church banned music that contained polyphony (more than one musical part playing at a time), fearing that it would cause people to doubt the unity of God.
 The church also banned the musical interval of an augmented fourth, the distance between C and F-sharp and also known as a tritone (the interval in Leonard Bernstein’s West Side Story when Tony sings the name “Maria”).
 This interval was considered so dissonant that it must have been the work of Lucifer, and so the church named it Diabolus in musica"

 Also worth noting here, the use of plain chant for so many centuries in Western Christian sacred music, implies a reaction to the much earlier forms of "impure" pagan polyphony which must have predated the former?

-CONCLUSIONS ON THE ORIGIN OF THE "URBAN MYTH" OF THE MONOTONY OF MONOPHONY IN THE ANCIENT WORLD?
+THE ACTUAL REASON FOR THE 'URBAN MYTH OF THE MONOTONY OF MONOPHONY IN THE ANCIENT WORLD'?

 Part of what Margo Schulter said in her conversation with me might actually identify the main factor which caused the common misconception which still prevails, that harmony was not 'invented' until the early medieval period - this the result of a simple logical category mistake, in misinterpreting the first codification of the practice of polyphony and how to actually create it, with the first conception of the practice of polyphony.

 "Again, I agree that the wealth of examples of polyphony from various continents using parallel fourths and/or fifths, either in simple parallel motion or with more variability (both styles being documented in the Musica Enchiriadis and Scolica Enchiriadis) suggests that these treatises mark the codification, rather than the advent, of these practices in Western Europe."